| TURKISH LANGUAGE FOR TRAVELLERS - CLICK HERE Country Profile

 Anatolian plateau experiences extremes of hot summers and cold winters

 with limited rainfall.
+Currency The

 currency used for transactions in Turkey is Turkish Liras (TL).
 US Dollars